-Our cash and cash equivalents balance at December 31, 2020 was approximately \$6.8 million.
-We believe these funds, combined with our cost-saving initiatives, anticipated cash generated from operations and borrowing availability under our Credit Agreement, are sufficient to meet our working capital requirements for the foreseeable future.
+Our cash and cash equivalents balance at December 31, 2021, was approximately \$10.6 million.
+We believe these funds, combined with anticipated cash generated from operations and borrowing availability under our Credit Agreement, are sufficient to meet our working capital requirements for the foreseeable future.
 We may, depending on a variety of factors, including market conditions for capital raises, the trading price of our common stock and opportunities for uses of any proceeds, engage in public or private offerings of equity or debt securities to increase our capital resources.
-However, financial and economic conditions, including those resulting from the COVID-19 pandemic, could limit our access to credit and impair our ability to raise capital, if needed, on acceptable terms or at all.
-We also face other risks that could impact our business, liquidity and financial condition.
+However, financial and economic conditions, including those resulting from supply chain delays or interruptions and the COVID-19 pandemic, could limit our access to credit and impair our ability to raise capital, if needed, on acceptable terms or at all.
+We also face other risks that could impact our business, liquidity, and financial condition.
 For a description of these risks, see "Item 1A.
 Risk Factors" set forth in this report.